forestryio/forestry.io/hugo/content/docs/faqs/transferring-site.md

     weight: 8

 ---

+Forestry allows you to move your imported Git branches from your sites to an organization and vice-versa.

+{{% tip "Site or Branch?" %}}
+When you import a branch from a repository, it creates a Forestry site.
+A site in Forestry is a Git branch, with settings, templates and access permissions.
+{{% /tip %}}

+## Transfer a site

-Navigate to a site on your Dashboard (e.g. "My Sites").
-Click on the "..." next to a site and select "Transfer Site" in the dropdown.
-On the next screen you can choose between "My sites" or an "Organization".
+1. Navigate to a site on your Dashboard (e.g. "My Sites").
+Select the branch and click on the "..." options menu, and select "Transfer Branch".

-If you selected "Organization", you'll be able to choose the destination from the dropdown menu, once you made your decision click on "Transfer".
+2. Choose where you want to move this site:  "My sites" or an "Organization".
+When you select "Organization", you are able to choose the destination from the dropdown menu, then click on "Transfer" to confirm.

-{{% tip ROLES %}}
+{{% tip Roles %}}
 You can only transfer sites to Organizations if your role for that Organization permits it.
 See [user roles](/docs/settings/collaborators/#site-access-levels)
 {{% /tip %}}

-*If you would like to learn more about Organizations and our new Collaborators & Teams UI see [Collaborators & Teams](/docs/settings/collaborators/)*
+*Learn more about Organizations and [Collaborators & Teams](/docs/settings/collaborators/)*